moment/moment/CONTRIBUTING.md

 To check the filesize, you can use `grunt size`.

-To minify all the files, use `grunt release`.
+To minify all the files, use `grunt release`. **But please don't include minified files in pull requests.** We'll minify them when we release.

 If your code passes the unit tests (including the ones you wrote), submit a pull request.